Analysts Offer Insights on Conglomerates Companies: Echo Global Logistics (ECHO) and EasyJet (OtherEJTTF)

 According to TipRanks.com, Roeska is ranked #5706 out of 7169 analysts.

-Currently, the analyst consensus on EasyJet is a Moderate Buy with an average price target of $12.27, which is a 20.6% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for EasyJet with a $12.15 average price target, representing a 19.4% upside.
 In a report issued on December 7, HSBC also maintained a Buy rating on the stock with a £10.50 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.